seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 *\[Aside]*
-Villain and he be many miles asunder.–
+Villain and he be many miles asunder.--
 God Pardon him!
 I do, with all my heart;
 And yet no man like he doth grieve my heart.